Line (geometry): In higher dimensions

-The direction of the line is from a reference point a (t = 0) to another point b (t = 1), or in other words, in the direction of the vector b − a.
-Different choices of a and b can yield the same line.
+The orientation or direction of the oriented line (or directed line) above is from a reference point a (t = 0) to a target point b (t = 1), or in other words, in the direction of the relative vector b − a.
+A directed line is also called an axis, especially if it plays a distinctive role (e.g., an axis of rotation).
+Swapping points a and b yields the opposite directed line.

 Collinear points

 Three or more points are said to be collinear if they lie on the same line.
 If three points are not collinear, there is exactly one plane that contains them.